-It's blamed for a host of ailments: headaches, digestive distress, weight gain, poor immune function, hormonal disruption, and even behavioral problems in children.
-But does gluten, the natural-occurring protein found in wheat, barley, rye and some oats, really the cause of all these health evils?
+It's blamed for a host of ailments: headaches, digestive distress, weight gain, poor immune function, hormonal disruption and even behavioral problems in children.
+But does gluten, the naturally occurring protein found in wheat, barley, rye and some oats, really the cause of all these health evils?
 Many health-conscious consumers believe so.|

 Here are the real facts about gluten-free diets and gluten sensitivities, starting with the basics.

 Put simply, wheat (all types, including durum, einkorn, faro, kamut, semolina and spelt), barley, rye and certain processed oats all contain a protein called gluten, and all foods made from these grains (most flours, cereals, breads, pastas, crackers and cookies) contain gluten, too.
 For a pretty comprehensive list of gluten-free and gluten-containing foods, click here.
 Not all grains contain gluten, however: Amaranth, arrowroot, buckwheat, cassava (manioc), corn, flax, indian rice grass (montina), Job's tears, millet, finger millet (ragi), potatoes, quinoa, rice, sago, sorghum, soy, tapioca, tef (teff), wild rice and yucca are naturally gluten-free.
 Oats are gluten-free, but the processing of oats usually contaminates them with other gluten-containing foods, so only oats that are specially labeled as gluten-free are safe for people with sensitivities.